How Unlimited PTO Works With Other Types of Leave

 This piece from Matthew Sgnilek at O'Hagan Meyer: Coordinating Unlimited PTO With Extended Leaves of Absence Giving You A Headache?
 Careful Policy Drafting Is Your Cure

-Finally, to learn more about the risks of the intersection between unlimited PTO and FMLA, check out our companion piece, Unlimited PTO: The Good, The Bad and the Really Bad.
+Finally, to learn more about the risks of the intersection between unlimited PTO and FMLA, check out our companion piece, Unlimited PTO Pros and Cons.

 Unlimited PTO and CFRA